 The child will grow with anxiety, stress, sometimes anti-social, and doubtful in their future.
-This is because a narcissistic parent will try to bribe and manipulate their child to believing that they need to do what the parent ask for to show affection towards them or even to make themselves look good.
+This is because a narcissistic parent will try to bribe and manipulate their child into believing that they need to do what the parent asks for to show affection towards them, or even to make themselves look good.
 The child will grow to believe that this is normal.
 Normal to do everything that they ask for to get a result from their parent.
 In most cases, there is no positive result, but repetitive manipulation.

 It will be more difficult for a child if the parents are co-parenting.
-The narcissistic parent may try to bribe the child to do things for him/her so they could hold something against the other parent.
-Sometimes, the narcissistic parent will tell the child of what the other parent did and get the child to believe that the other parent is the bad cop.
+The narcissistic parent may try to bribe the child to do things for them so they could hold something against the other parent.
+Sometimes, the narcissistic parent will tell the child what the other parent did and get the child to believe that the other parent is the bad cop.
 This becomes confusing and harmful to the child and the child’s relationship with the other parent.
-As the child grows, he/she won’t realize the manipulation and control the narcissistic parent put them through until the child is already damaged.
-It’s like a disease that he/she must fight off now for the rest of their life.
-Children grow up with self-doubt in their lives, that they are incapable of pleasing their parents or even doing good in life.
+As the child grows, they won’t realize the manipulation and control the narcissistic parent put them through until the child is already damaged.
+It’s like a disease that they must fight off now for the rest of their life.
+Children grow up with self-doubt in their lives; that they are incapable of pleasing their parents or even doing good in life.
 Sometimes they’re led to believe that all that they will ever do is fail.

 On a recent trip to Seattle, WA for a family business engagement, my sister and I subjected ourselves to our mother for an entire weekend.
 We realized shortly after our arrival to Seattle, being self-centered is common to a narcissist.
 They will talk about themselves and make every issue about themselves if it isn’t about them.
 At one point during our trip, our mother told a story about herself for an entire hour.
 Just as much as you live your own success, a narcissistic parent will also make your success, their success.
 They live off of it.
 They’ll tell all their friends about how great of a kid you are but no one will ever know the amount of hurt and pain you’ve been having to go through.
 Having to take your shine away from you from your own parent.
 It’s damaging even as an adult.